icpc/apac-web/public/pages/contact-us/20241214_contact-us.md

 ---

-For any queries, please directly contact the 2025 ICPC Asia Pacific Championship Director: A/P Steven Halim ([dcssh@nus.edu.sg](mailto:dcssh@nus.edu.sg)).
+For any queries, please directly contact the ICPC Asia Pacific Championship contact person:

 Stay informed by following our **[Instagram page](https://www.instagram.com/icpcapac)**